DeWalt

 Symptom

-Vacuum body shows cracks or damage after a drop; performance affected
+Vacuum body shows cracks or damage after a drop; performance is affected.

 Structural Housing Damage